Certora/Examples/CVLByExample/TransientStorage/TransientFields/README.md

 # TransientStorage Example with transient field syntax

 ## Overview
 This folder contains a smart contract named `TransientTest` that implements a simple lock via a transient boolean field.
-The spec file demonstrate how we can use the `Tstore` and `Tload` hooks to hook on accesses to such fields, and shows also that we can use direct storage access from CVL on them as well.
+The spec file demonstrates how we can use the `Tstore` and `Tload` hooks to hook on accesses to such fields, and shows also that we can use direct storage access from CVL on such fields as well.

 ## Executions